Bedroom count

 Share of Highland Park rentals at each price point

-Average rent prices in Highland Park have decreased by 2% over the last month and have increased by 5% since last year.
+Average rent prices in Highland Park have decreased by 2% over the last month and have decreased by 17% since last year.

 Rent prices on this page are calculated on a rolling 30-day basis and updated daily.